Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 November 2024 06.24.52 UTC
+- WIB: Selasa, 26 November 2024 08.57.43 UTC
-- WITA: Selasa, 26 November 2024 07.24.52 UTC
+- WITA: Selasa, 26 November 2024 09.57.43 UTC
-- WIT: Selasa, 26 November 2024 08.24.52 UTC
+- WIT: Selasa, 26 November 2024 10.57.43 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: motivational
+Kategori: technology